gprochilo/stress_trial/README.md

 ## Instructions for reproducing results

 *_Note_: Independent reproduction of results requires the data files that are not publicly available on the advice of the Monash University Human Research Ethics Committee.
-The deidentified data are available from the compendium author, upon a reasonable request.

 **1. Check software dependencies:**